-(4) the environmental resource permit required for the proposed project will contain a specific condition requiring the placement of turbidity curtains around the perimeter of the construction site to prevent any silt generated by the construction from migrating from the area.
-Permit Summary DEP's environmental resource permit (ERP) prohibits liveaboards and fueling facilities and requires sewage pumpout facilities.
+(4) the ERP required for the proposed project will contain a specific condition requiring the placement of turbidity curtains around the perimeter of the construction site to prevent any silt generated by the construction from migrating from the area.
+Permit Summary DEP's ERP prohibits liveaboards and fueling facilities and requires sewage pumpout facilities.
 Specific conditions in the ERP require all CCA pilings to be wrapped to address secondary and cumulative impacts to the Outstanding Florida Water (OFW).
 In addition, the requirement to install sewage pumpout facilities provides DEP with reasonable assurance that water quality standards in an OFW will not be violated.
 Adequate water depths for the size vessels using the marina exist from the proposed project site to the Gulf of Mexico.
 In addition, specific conditions in the ERP will require draft restrictions in certain slips as needed to ensure that there is a one-foot clearance between the bottom of the boat propeller and the bay bottom to prevent prop dredging.
 Commenting Agency The recommendations of FWC regarding protection of manatees have been addressed in the permit.
 Comprehensive Plan A local government comprehensive plan has been adopted for this area pursuant to section 163.3167, F.S.
 The Department of Community Affairs determined that the plan was in compliance.
 The proposed action has been determined to be consistent with the adopted plan according to a permit issued by Pinellas County on March 21, 2006 and a revised permit on July 9, 2008.
-(See Attachment 3, Pages 1-39) RECOMMEND WITHDRAWAL Substitute Item 4 Mitigation Services PBC, LLC Contract/Mitigation Bank/Lemon Grove Property/Pal-Mar Florida Forever Project/Determination/Competitive Bid Waiver WITHDRAWN FROM THE DECEMBER 9, 2008 AGENDA REQUEST: Consideration of a request to (1) allow Mitigation Services PBC, LLC to operate a mitigation bank, or other mitigation project, on approximately 263.05 acres of state-owned land known as the Lemon Grove property within the Pal-Mar Florida Forever Project for one ten-year term followed by one five-year renewal term (2) authorize the negotiation of a contract pursuant Board of Trustees Agenda - February 10, 2009 Substitute Page Ten Substitute Item 4, cont.
+(See Attachment 3, Pages 1-39) RECOMMEND APPROVAL SUBJECT TO THE SPECIAL APPROVAL CONDITIONS, THE SPECIAL LEASE CONDITIONS, AND PAYMENT OF \$11,880.38 Substitute Item 4 Mitigation Services PBC, LLC Contract/Mitigation Bank/Lemon Grove Property/Pal-Mar Florida Forever Project/Determination/ Competitive Bid Waiver WITHDRAWN FROM THE DECEMBER 9, 2008 AGENDA REQUEST: Consideration of a request to (1) allow Mitigation Services PBC, LLC to operate a mitigation bank, or other mitigation project, on approximately 263.05 acres of state-owned land known as the Lemon Grove property within the Pal-Mar Florida Forever Project for one ten-year Board of Trustees Agenda - March 10, 2009 Substitute Page Ten Substitute Item 4, cont.